FAQs - 24 Mar 2024

 Phone: (02)9457 9393

 The rider instruction booklet provides detailed information for the Ride Day.
 All registered riders will receive a printed copy by mail along with their Rider Bibs prior to the event.
 We encourage you to read it.
-The 2022 booklet can be downloaded here in March.
+The current booklet can be downloaded here 2 weeks before Bobbo.